-The Trust Director for Pupil Inclusion & Wellbeing has a Trust-wide responsibility for:
+The Head of Inclusion and SEND Lead have Trust-wide responsibility for:

-- Working with stakeholders to maintain the Trust SEND policy to ensure it is in accordance with current legislation, guidance and good practice - Maintaining a strategic overview of SEND within Trust schools this may be through SEND audits, SEND learning walks and reviews of provision - Sharing SEND information with Board Directors, as and when required - Supporting the effectiveness of SEND provision within the schools on a needs basis - Supporting and challenging the work of the Headteachers, SENDCo's and inclusion teams within the schools with regard to pupils with SEND - Communicating with the local authority as required, to further support pupils with SEND across our Trust schools - Leading of SENDCo forum meetings to inform and share best practice
+- Working with stakeholders to maintain the Trust SEND & Inclusion Policies to ensure they are in accordance with current legislation, guidance and good practice - Maintaining a strategic overview of SEND & Inclusion within Trust schools.
+This may be through, but is not limited to; SEND & Inclusion reviews, SEND learning walks, and audits of provision and audits of action plans - · Reporting SEND information to Trustees, as and when required - Supporting the effectiveness of SEND & Inclusion provision within the schools on a needs basis - Supporting and challenging the work of the Headteachers, SENDCOs and Inclusion Teams within the schools with regard to pupils with SEND/additional needs - Communicating with the Local Authority (LA) as required, to further support pupils with SEND across our Trust schools - Leading of SENDCo forum meetings to inform and share best practice.

-6.6 The SENDCo
+6.6.
+The SENDCo